Why So Many Indians Can't Decide

 Walk into any bank branch and you'll see a poster for a Recurring Deposit.
 Open a financial app and you'll see an ad for SIP.
 Both want your ₹5,000 a month.
 Both sound reasonable.
 So which one do you pick?

-This confusion is completely normal — and very common in India.
+This confusion is completely normal and widespread in India.
 Most of us grew up watching our parents use bank FDs and RDs.
 It felt responsible, trustworthy, and safe.
-SIP, on the other hand, involves the stock market — and that word alone makes many people nervous.
+SIP, on the other hand, involves the stock market.
+That word alone makes many people nervous.

 But here's what most comparisons miss: the right answer is not the same for everyone.
 It depends on your goal, your timeline, and how you'd feel if your investment temporarily went down in value.

 Quick read guide: If you have 2 minutes, jump to the Real Example section for the direct number comparison.
-If you have 8 minutes, read everything — it'll give you a clearer financial picture than most bank relationship managers ever will.
+If you have 8 minutes, read everything for a clearer financial picture.

 Who usually prefers RD: Salaried individuals with short-term goals (1–3 years), retirees and senior citizens, people with zero risk tolerance, first-time savers who want certainty.